TheHandyOwl/AdvancedAndroid/README.md

 	- Detail view has a hidden map.
 At the bottom of the screen you can push to open or hide the image's map

 ## Downloads
 The download checks if cache exists (DB is empty).
-If there is no cache, it downloads from network, then save date to DB, then get date from DB (with true item ID), and finally go back with that list
+If there is no cache, it downloads from network, then save data to DB, then get data from DB (with true DatabaseID), and finally go back with that list

 ## Toolbars
 - Main View has no toolbar